Earthship

 Evie provides refreshment for the workers – and her house is built from their labor.
 It’s a sociable and fun way to self-build, keeping costs of construction to a minimum.
 Evie says they are lucky to have a heavy clay soil for building, though it’s not so good for farming!

-A ice cream wall, facing the sun, admits solar energy into the house where it is absorbed by the building’s ‘earth mass’.
+A glass wall, facing the sun, admits solar energy into the house where it is absorbed by the building’s ‘earth mass’.

 The foundations incorporate recycled materials – typically used tires filled with rammed earth, and some of the walls have bottles and cans embedded in them … sometimes the glass bottles are left revealed allowing colored light to be conducted through the wall to great effect.